 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment and subject tracking.
+The % of Reception pupils reaching the Communication and Language' Goal is in line with or exceeds national Averages by 2026/2027.
 Improved reading attainment among disadvantaged pupils.
-Reception Early Learning Goal in 'Reading' and KS1 and Y 4 reading outcomes in 2024/25 show that more than 80% of disadvantaged pupils meet the expected standard.
+Reception Early Learning Goal in 'Reading' and KS1 and Y 4 reading outcomes in 2026/2027show that more than 80% of disadvantaged pupils meet the expected standard.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment and subject tracking.
 Improved phonics attainment among disadvantaged pupils.
-Reception Early Learning Goal in 'Word Reading' and Year 1 & 2 phonics check outcomes in 2024/25 show that more than 80% of disadvantaged pupils meet the expected standard.
+Reception Early Learning Goal in 'Word Reading' and Year 1 & 2 phonics check outcomes in 2026/2027show that more than 80% of disadvantaged pupils meet the expected standard.
 Improved writing attainment among disadvantaged pupils.
-Reception Early Learning Goal 'Writing' and KS1 and Y 4 writing outcomes in 2024/25 show that more than 80% of disadvantaged pupils meet the expected standard.
+Reception Early Learning Goal 'Writing' and KS1 and Y 4 writing outcomes in 2026/2027show that more than 80% of disadvantaged pupils meet the expected standard.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment and subject tracking.
-Improved maths attainment for disadvantaged pupils Reception Early Learning Goal in 'Number' and 'Number patterns' and KS1 and Y 4 maths outcomes in 2024/25 show that more than 80% of disadvantaged pupils meet the expected standard.
+Improved maths attainment for disadvantaged pupils Reception Early Learning Goal in 'Number' and 'Number patterns' and KS1 and Y 4 maths outcomes in 2026/2027show that more than 80% of disadvantaged pupils meet the expected standard.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment and subject tracking.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from pupil voice, pupil and parent surveys and teacher observations • a significant increase in participation in enrichment activities, particularly among disadvantaged pupils To improve the attendance of Pupil Premium Cohort so that the % of absence is in line with their peers. % of persistent absenteeism is significantly reduced and is in line with their non-disadvantaged peers.
-Their attendance is in line or better than national averages by 2024/25.
+Sustained high levels of wellbeing from 2026/2027demonstrated by: • qualitative data from pupil voice, pupil and parent surveys and teacher observations • a significant increase in participation in enrichment activities, particularly among disadvantaged pupils To improve the attendance of Pupil Premium Cohort so that the % of absence is in line with their peers. % of persistent absenteeism is significantly reduced and is in line with their nondisadvantaged peers.
+Their attendance is in line or better than national averages by 2026/2027.